 This particular text provides a useful analysis of a variety of national and organisational approaches to management.
-Some individual chapters will be specifically recommended in the schedule provided below, but candidates are recommended to explore other chapters during the course.
+Some individual chapters will be specifically recommended in the schedule provided below, but candidates are recommended to explore other chapters during in the course.

-As with any course of Higher Education, candidates will inevitably have varying levels of interest in the different subjects/topics covered.
-To allow for this, the weekly readings will include essential preparatory reading, but some lecture topics will include recommended additional reading (mainly from Jackson,2002).
+As with any course of Higher Education, candidates will inevitably have varied levels of interest in the different subjects/topics covered.
+To allow for this, the weekly readings will include essential preparatory reading, but some lecture topics will include recommended additional reading (mainly from Jackson ,2002).
 These are seen as offering some useful extra sources that apply some of the relevant theories and models in a more fully developed analysis of ‘real-life’ organisations; please note that this edition is relatively old, but still provides one of the best sources, combining an excellent scholarly analysis of international management issues in a historical context (and many of the featured organisations are still operating today and offer a further opportunity for candidates to ‘up-date’ the analysis in the present day).

-Students will also be expected to prepare for tutorials and this will normally include some reading, focusing on
+Candidates will also be expected to prepare for tutorials and this will normally include some reading, focusing on

 There are a number of other general textbooks available in the library.
 These can be useful to ‘get started’ with a topic